 It’s important to identify and resolve technical and page performance issues as quickly as possible.
 Although there are other tools available to troubleshoot page experience issues, Google Search Console gives you the most direct guidance on where to focus your efforts.

-Make sure you check in regularly to ensure everything looks good beneath the hood of your website.
+Make sure you perform SEO audits regularly to ensure everything looks good beneath the hood of your website.